 This week we’re sharing a guest post from Jim Liang, a writer at Asia Marvels.
 Jim is a seasoned traveler in Asia.
 He aims to inspire and help others who seek to travel in this beautiful part of our world.
 Today he is sharing his top tips for first-time visitors to Malaysia!

 Malaysia travel tips for first-time visitors

-Malaysia is one of the most attractive tourism destinations in Southeast Asia.
-I would like to share my experience after a few times staying in this beautiful country, and share some tips for people who are planning to go, especially first time visitors.
+Malaysia is one of the most attractive tourist destinations in Southeast Asia.
+I would like to share my experience after a few times staying in this beautiful country, and share some tips for people who are planning to go, especially first-time visitors.

 The Best Time to go to Malaysia

 Malaysia is considered a tropical paradise due to its warm weather, which creates a diverse ecosystem.
 I suggest that you go in the dry season, which is from April to September.
 The average temperature at this time will be from 29oC to 35oC.
 By coming at this time, your plans will not likely be interrupted by the rains.
 Also, this season is ideal for enjoying tropical fruits.

 October to March is the rainy season.
 The rains can happen at any time of the day.
 If you come to Malaysia in this season you will enjoy fewer crowds and lower prices in some places, but the monsoon rains may interrupt some of your plans.
 Be sure to pack a raincoat and umbrella.